 - We thought about Michael, the young Irish stonemason who fell to his death during construction.
 The story is that he was paying too much attention to a pretty girl on the ground, got distracted, and fell to his death.
 They say his friendly ghost can sometimes be sensed in Room 218.

 - We thought about the thousands of visitors who came here over the years in search of healing and pleasure.
 They say several guests leaned too far over the 4th-floor stairway railing, fell 4 floors, and died on the lobby floor below.

-- The hotel was converted in the 1920s to an upscale college and conservatory for young women.
-They say one young woman after learning she was pregnant became distraught about the shame she would be facing and threw herself off a balcony to her death.
+- The hotel was converted in the 1920s into an upscale college and conservatory for young women.
+They say one young woman, after learning she was pregnant, became distraught about the shame she would be facing and threw herself off a balcony to her death.
 They say her ghost also roams the halls.